The Frobenius number for shifted geometric sequences associated with the number of solutions: Introduction

-Let $S=\ang{a_1,\dots,a_k}$ be the set of all nonnegative integral linear combination of $a_1,\dots,a_k$.
+Let $S=\ang{a_1,\dots,a_k}$ be the set of all nonnegative integral linear combinations of $a_1,\dots,a_k$.
 Then $S$ is a numerical semigroup.
+In this sense, the set $S_p$ is called the {\it $p$-numerical semigroup} with $S=S_0$.
 In \cite{Song20}\footnote{Example 5.14 (4) is wrong.}, Thabit numerical semigroups of the first kind in base $b$ and of the second kind in base $b$, defined as $\ang{\{b^{n+i}(b+1)-1|i\in\mathbb N_0\}}$ and $\ang{\{b^{n+i}(b+1)+1|i\in\mathbb N_0\}}$, respectively, and Cunningham numerical semigroups defined as $\ang{\{b^{n+i}+1|i\in\mathbb N_0\}}$ are studied.
 Here, $\mathbb N_0$ denotes the set of nonnegative integers.
 When $b=2$ in Cunningham, the Frobenius number is obtained in \cite{Shallit21}.
 In \cite{Song21}, generalized Thabit numerical semigroups, defined as $\ang{\{2^{n+i}(2^k+1)-(2^k-1)|i\in\mathbb N_0\}}$, are studied to obtain the Frobenius number and so on.
 When $k=1$, Mersenne numerical semigroups are studied in \cite{RBT17}.
 When $b=2$ in Thabit numerical semigroups of the first kind or $k=1$ in generalized Thabit, Thabit numerical semigroups are studied in \cite{RBT15}.
 Another similar type is on repunit numerical semigroups $\ang{\{(b^{n+i}-1)/(b-1)|i\in\mathbb N_0\}}$ (\cite{RBT16}) and more general types are considered in \cite{AB}.

-In this paper, we consider a more general type of semigroup $\ang{\{a b^{n+i}-c|i\in\mathbb N_0\}}$, where $a$, $b$ and $c$ are positive integers with $b\ge 2$.
-When $p=0$, our concern is that there are representation or are not representations, that is, the number of representations is either $0$, or $1$ or more, so it has no effect whether the sequence is infinite or finite.
+In this paper, for positive integers $a$, $b$ and $c$ with $b\ge 2$, we consider a more general type of semigroup $\ang{\{a b^{n+i}-c|i\in\mathbb N_0\}}$.
+When $p=0$, our concern is that there are representations or are not representations, that is, the number of representations is either $0$, or $1$ or more, so it has no effect whether the sequence is infinite or finite.
 However, in this paper, we are interested in whether the number of representations is less than or greater than $p$ for the general nonnegative integer $p$.
 Therefore, the situation is different when the sequence is infinite and when it is finite.
-Hence, in this paper, consider only the case of a finite {\it finite} sequence\footnote{Since the considered sequence is infinite in \cite{AB,RBT15,RBT16,RBT17,Shallit21,Song20,Song21}, the result can be different even when $p=0$.} sequence starting with $a b^{n}-c, a b^{n+1}-c, \dots$.
-For two variables, the results are as easy to know.
+Hence, in this paper, consider only the case of a {\it finite} sequence\footnote{Since the considered sequence is infinite in \cite{AB,RBT15,RBT16,RBT17,Shallit21,Song20,Song21}, the result can be different even when $p=0$.} sequence starting with $a b^{n}-c, a b^{n+1}-c, \dots$.
+For two variables, the results are easy to know.
 For general positive integers $a$ and $b$ exceeding $1$ with $\gcd(a,b)=1$,